Project Overview

 - UF Department of Animal Sciences, Institute of Food and Agricultural Sciences (IFAS)

-About the initiative
+About the Initiative

 The Brain Food initiative aims to create a Global Health nexus within University of Florida through a strategic collaboration between UF’s College of Public Health and Health Professionals (PHHP) and Institute of Food and Agricultural Sciences (IFAS).
 Led by Dr. Sarah McKune (PHHP) and Dr. Gbola Adesogan (IFAS), this initiative seeks to create an integrated, sustainable, and internationally recognized program in global health- anchored in the One Health and Planetary Health framework.

-Over 144 million children under 5 suffer from stunting, a direct result of poor nutrition and inadequate public health infrastructure.
+and inadequate public health infrastructure.
 The consequences are lifelong: impaired cognitive development, chronic disease, and reduced productivity.
 By uniting UF’s expertise in nutrition, epidemiology, animal science, agriculture, and digital innovation, we aim to lead globally in combating childhood stunting and achieving sustainable food and health systems.

 This initiative promotes the production and consumption of nutrient-dense foods including animal-source foods, fruits, vegetables, and legumes while integrating research in food safety, zoonotic disease prevention, and digital simulation technologies.